 Korean Beef and Rice is a simple one pot dinner recipe, infused with Asian flavor.
-It brings Korean BBQ to your table in just 30 minutes!
+Just as good as any restaurant at home in 30 minutes or less this flavor packed dinner is a family favorite!

 As you guys know, one pot meals are a go-to in my house!
 There is always at least one or two nights a week where I’m scrambling to get dinner on the table between work, homework, extra curriculars, family time and bedtime.
 The last thing I want to do after a long day is spend hours preparing dinner and even longer cleaning up.
 One pot dinners like this Korean Beef and Rice are my savior on those nights.
 One dirty pan and minimal prep for a quick and easy dinner that the family will devour.
 Then, when we’re done eating, it’s straight into family time and relaxation because I don’t have to worry about washing so many different dishes.
 This recipe is inspired by my favorite Korean BBQ dish.
 I took a dish I would typically order for takeout and turned it into a quick, easy one pan dinner.
 While you're here, try our One Pot Hibachi Chicken Recipe too!